sundaresancg/Signing_Detector/README.md

 - Accuracy obtained for the testing data = 95 %

 SignClf_preprocessing:
-- Consists of frame generation from a video.
+- Frame generation from a video.
 - Augmentation, Resizing of images, Conversion of images to Black and White using OpenCV.
 - Generation of Absdiff images.